Alexander Croll (merchant)

-Alexander Croll (April 1811 – 13 April 1881) was an Irish merchant and banker in South Africa.
-He traded in England before moving to South Africa and becoming the first agent for the Standard Bank of South Africa in Port Elizabeth.
+Alexander Croll (April 1811 – 13 April 1881) was an Irish merchant and banker in Cape Colony.
+He traded in England before moving to Cape Colony and becoming the first agent for the Standard Bank of South Africa in Port Elizabeth.
 He was a freemason and the director of a number of other companies.
 He made a fortune and retired to England.

 Early life and family

 Alexander Croll was born in Ireland in April 1811.

 He married Mary Ann Rea in Dundee in 1850.
 They had no children.

 Career

 Croll's early career was spent in Britain trading as a merchant with South Africa from Hastings in Sussex, possibly importing wheat or wine.

-From at least 1845 he was resident in South Africa trading as a merchant in the Colony of Cape of Good Hope.
+From at least 1845 he was resident in Cape Colony trading as a merchant.
 His wife was related to the wealthy diamond merchant Richard Townroe (1831-1889) and Croll may have had involvement in that trade.

 In 1857-59 he is recorded as living in Port Elizabeth, Cape Town.
 In 1863, as Alexander Croll & Company, he was the first agent for the Standard Bank of South Africa, discounting bills for the bank through his offices in Port Elizabeth through which the bank started operations in the colony.
 He became a director of the bank and was also a director of the London and South African Bank and Graham's Town Fire and Marine Assurance Company.